Seth7171/AdventureCloud/README.md

-# Welcome to our Cloud Computing repository
+# Welcome to our Cloud Computing Repository
 This repo includes exercises and class assignments for Group 7.

 ## Assignment 1